openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 * `date_of_expiry`: OPTIONAL.
 The date the evidence will expire as ISO 8601:2004 `YYYY-MM-DD` format.
 * `voucher`: OPTIONAL.
 JSON object containing information about the entity giving the vouch.
 This object consists of the following properties:
     * `name`: OPTIONAL.
 String containing the name of the person giving the vouch/reference in the same format as defined in Section 5.1 of the OpenID Connect specification for End-User Claims.
     * `birthdate`: OPTIONAL.
-String containing the birthdate of the person giving the vouch/reference in the same format as defined in Section 5.1 of the OpenID Connect specification for End-User Claims.
+String containing the birth date of the person giving the vouch/reference in the same format as defined in Section 5.1 of the OpenID Connect specification for End-User Claims.
     * All elements of the OpenID Connect `address` Claim ([@!OpenID]): OPTIONAL.
     * `occupation`: OPTIONAL.
 String containing the occupation or other authority of the person giving the vouch/reference.
     * `organization`: OPTIONAL.
 String containing the name of the organization the voucher is representing.